scikit-learn-contrib/metric-learn/doc/supervised.rst

 0.4962707194621285

-You can also call ``get_metric`` with bilinear similarity learners, and you will get a function that will return the similarity bewtween 1D arrays.
+You can also call ``get_metric`` with bilinear similarity learners, and you will get a function that will return the similarity between 1D arrays.

 >>> similarity_fun = algorithm.get_metric()
 >>> similarity_fun([3.5, 3.6], [5.6, 2.4])